Apple’s iOS 11.3 update fixes a ton of lingering iOS 11 issues, but its also brought its own collection of problems to iPhone, iPad, and iPod touch.

 If Apple’s online support can’t help, you should schedule an appointment to see a Genius at your local Apple Store.
 They should be able to diagnose your issue and provide you with a fix or a replacement depending on your warranty.

-The company is no longer signing on iOS 11.1.2, iOS 11.1.1, iOS 11.1, iOS 11.0.3, iOS 11.0.2, iOS 11.0.1, iOS 11.0 or iOS 10.3.3.
-This is a permanent change and the company won’t bring them back.
+Unfortunately, the company’s also stopped signing on iOS 11.2.5, iOS 11.2.2, iOS 11.2, iOS 11.1.2, iOS 11.1.1, iOS 11.1, iOS 11.0.3, iOS 11.0.2, iOS 11.0.1, iOS 11.0, and iOS 10.3.3.

-Install iOS 11.2.2 for Better Security
+Install iOS 11.3 for Better Security

-If you're on iOS 11.2.1, your iOS 11.2.2 update includes security improvements to Safari and WebKit to mitigate the effects of Spectre.
-If you're running an older version of iOS, your iOS 11.2.2 will come with a lot more.
+If you're on iOS 11.2.1, your iOS 11.3 update includes security improvements to Safari and WebKit to mitigate the effects of Spectre.
+If you're running an older version of iOS, your iOS 11.3 update will come with a lot more.

 Apple's iOS 11.2 update fixed several problems, but it also brought problems of its own including a potentially nasty zero-day iOS HomeKit vulnerability.